-Mission: “To provide competitively selected, highly qualified field-grade Air Force officers and their civilian counterparts an in-depth education in national security policy through assignments to a distinguished civilian institute or placement in a key government agency or department.”
+Mission: “To provide competitively selected, highly qualified field-grade Air and Space Force officers and their civilian counterparts an in-depth education in national security policy through assignments to a distinguished civilian institute or placement in a key government agency or department.”

-Research and curriculum: All Fellows will conduct research during their tour on an area of personal interest or something related to their fellowship.
+What are the requirements to graduate?
+All Fellows will conduct research during their tour on an area of personal interest or something related to their fellowship.
 This research will culminate with a 5,000-word paper supervised by a sponsor and a mentor.
 For Fellows attending a university, a school research paper may be submitted to fulfill this requirement.

 Fellows attending a university will follow the school’s established curriculum.
 For other programs, Fellows will create an ‘experience plan’ to use as their curriculum.